onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "Physics is like sex: sure, it may give some practical results, but that's not why we do it." - [Richard Feynman](https://www.goodreads.com/quotes/117534-physics-is-like-sex-sure-it-may-give-some-practical)

+> "Every new medium transforms the nature of human thought.
+In the long run, history is the story of information becoming aware of itself." - [James Gleick](https://www.goodreads.com/quotes/427523-every-new-medium-transforms-the-nature-of-human-thought-in)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Time preference expansion
 ██████████████████████████████████████████████████████████████████